JYZHU03/JYZHU03.github.io/_pages/about.md

 I am currently pursuing his Ph.D. degree with the Department of Computer Science at the Technical University of Berlin, Berlin, Germany, under the supervision of [Prof. Klaus-Robert Müller](https://web.ml.tu-berlin.de/author/prof.-dr.-klaus-robert-muller/)  and [Prof. Jürgen Kurths](https://www.pik-potsdam.de/members/kurths/homepage).

 Concurrently, I am engaged in research at the Potsdam Institute for Climate Impact Research, Potsdam, Germany, focusing on complexity science.
-His research interests are centered around complex networks, graph-based machine learning, and their applications.
+My research interests are centered around complex networks, graph-based machine learning, and their applications.